-The course begins with readings and reflection questions available upon registration.
-You’ll have homework and discussion questions between sessions and opportunities for discussion and questions of instructors after the second session.
+You’ll start the course with readings and reflection questions available upon registration, and you’ll have homework and discussion questions between sessions and opportunities for discussion and questions of instructors after the second session.

 Attendance maximum: 20